lipeng1667/HomeAssistantBackend/redis-schema.md

 #   - Can be manually deleted for instant logout
 #
 # Status Control:
+#   - status="login": Full access
-#   - active="true": User can access APIs
+#   - status="anonymous": User can access APIs, but only VIEW, can not create topics or chat with admin
-#   - active="false": User is blocked (even with valid session)
+#   - status="blocked": User is blocked (even with valid session)
 #   - Instant user control without waiting for session expiry
 ```